hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 **Functional Description**

-&lt;UNLOADING REMARK.Unloading completion&gt; is used as a flag and it can contain 2 possible values:
+&lt;UNLOADING REMARK.Unloading completion&gt; is used as a flag and it can contain 2 possible values:<br /><br />
  ‘0’ = ‘NO’ This means that the unloading of the goods is not yet completed;
  ‘1’ = ‘YES’ This means that the goods are completely unloaded.